microsoft/Olive/examples/phi3/README.md

 ### For optimizing model from Hugging Face
-if you have not loged in Hugging Face account,
+if you have not logged in Hugging Face account,
 - Install Hugging Face CLI and login your Hugging Face account for model access
 ```
 huggingface-cli login